 |From 1 January 2020 to 31 December 2020||€ 410||€ 452|

-This region is largely open to large Southern Ocean swells, which constantly oscillate from 3-10ft but can produce even bigger waves.
-There is a choice of more than 40 breaks an hour's drive from Dunedin, and you can check the forecast on the St Clair website.
+This region is largely open to large Southern Ocean swells, which constantly oscillate from 3-10ft but it can produce even bigger waves.
+There is a choice of more than 40 breaks an hour’s drive from Dunedin, and you can check the forecast on the St Clair website.
 At this latitude, SW-SE swells are dominant while NE cyclonic swells are rare.
 The east coast usually stays off or side-shore unless high pressures bring winds from the E. Choose mid-seasons as summer may be calm while winter too cold and out of control.
 Semi-diurnal tides with 8ft maximum range.

 How to get there: No visas for up to 30 days, Dunedid Airport is served by Air New Zealand and Qantas and has direct flights to Australia with Freedom Air and Origin Pacific.
 Flights to Auckland last 2.5h ($ 150).
 5h drive from Christchurch, 2.5h to Invercargill. $ 20 boarding fee.

 Getting Around: The Southern Scenic Route around Catlins in South Otogo provides access to the main spots.
 Agriculture is the largest industry in Otago and Southland; finding animals walking on the road is common, so drive safely and on the left.
 Portobello Rd is the main road to the famous Royal Albatross Colony at the entrance to Otogo Harbor.
 Escape Campervans (office in Christchurch) is perfect for surfers.